top of page

 beth@keshernewton.org

-Beth Kozinn is excited to be in her second year at Kesher.
+Beth Kozinn, who has been with Kesher since 2021, is excited to be back at Kesher for another year.
+In addition to Kesher, Beth also supports the Temple Emanuel Religious School.
 A graduate of Brandeis University and Suffolk Law School, Beth has worked primarily in the non-profit sector.
 During her 25 years working for the Union for Reform Judaism, Beth served as a regional office manager, executive assistant, event planner, and program coordinator for Introduction to Judaism programs.
-When not at Kesher Beth enjoys volunteering at Temple Beth Avodah and Mayyim Hayyim Community Mikveh, gardening, reading, exercising and music.
-Beth lives in Newton with her husband and they have a daughter who is a junior in college.
+When not at Kesher Beth enjoys volunteering at Temple Beth Avodah and Mayyim Hayyim Community Mikveh, gardening, reading, exercising and enjoying music.
+Beth lives in Newton with her husband and they have a young adult daughter who also lives in the Boston area.

 Cassie Seinuk